Appstle | eCommerce Membership Mistakes That Are Costing You Sales

 2. Not knowing your target audience

-One of the biggest mistakes that ecommerce businesses make when implementing a membership model is not knowing their target audience.
+One of the biggest mistakes that eCommerce businesses make when implementing a membership model is not knowing their target audience.
 Without a clear understanding of who your ideal customer is, it can be challenging to tailor your membership program to meet their specific needs and preferences.

 To avoid this mistake, take the time to research and analyze your customer base.
 Look for patterns in their demographics, behavior, and purchasing history to gain insights into their motivations and pain points.
 This information can help you create a membership program that is tailored to their needs and interests, making it more likely that they will become loyal members.